pgsql-io/multicorn2/README.md

 CREATE EXTENSION multicorn;
 ```

+## Known Issues

+### PL/Python

+multicorn2 and PL/Python are incompatible with each other as-of Python 3.12.
+Due to internal [technical limitations](https://github.com/pgsql-io/multicorn2/issues/60), both systems cannot be used simultaneously within the same PostgreSQL database.

+However, both can be installed on the same system without conflict.
+Since PL/Python is commonly installed by default in packaged PostgreSQL distributions, multicorn2 can still be installed and used when PL/Python is not actively being used.

 ## Integration tests

 multicorn2 has an extensive suite of integration tests which run against live PostgreSQL servers.
 In order to manage the matrix of supported versions of Python and PostgreSQL, the Nix package manager can be used to provide all the dependencies and run all the tests.
 The Nix package manager is supported on Linux, MacOS, and Windows Subsystem for Linux.
 To install Nix, follow the instructions at https://nixos.org/download/.